alxdrcirilo/ramachandraw/README.md

 ### Ramachandran plot

-Makes use of the [matplotlib](https://matplotlib.org/) module, using the Qt5Agg backend ([PyQt5](https://pypi.org/project/PyQt5/)) to draw a highly customizable Ramachandran plot.
+Makes use of the [matplotlib](https://matplotlib.org/) module to draw a highly customizable Ramachandran plot.

 #### Arguments